developer-manish/myretail/README.md

 * [2] Maven

 ### How to start application ?
-1. Build project using - mvn spring-boot:run to build jar or use samples/myretail-1.0.0.jar which is committed separately.
+1. Execute mvn spring-boot:run command to build and run app or use samples/myretail-1.0.0.jar which is committed separately.
 2. Run the below command to start app.

 java -jar myretail-1.0.0.jar